 Valentí A. Rull is a biologist with a PhD in paleoecology (1990).
 He is a Tenured Scientist of the Spanish Council for Scientific Research (CSIC) at the Institute of Earth Sciences Jaume Almera, Barcelona.
 He uses paleocological evidence to study the type and characteristics of biotic responses to environmental shifts, the natural and anthropogenic drivers of ecological change and the role of tectonics and environmental change on the origin of biodiversity.
 He also works on the contribution of paleoecology to biodiversity conservation.
 Dr. Rull has conducted his research on several temperate (Pyrenees, Azores Islands), tropical (Andes, Orinoco delta, Maracaibo basin, Gran Sabana, Pantepui) and subtropical (Easter Island) regions.

-Tenured Scientist, Spanish Council for Scientific Research, Institute of Earth Sciences Jaume Almera, Barcelona
+TSenior scientist, Spanish Council for Scientific Research (CSIC), Institute of Earth Sciences Jaume Almera – Barcelona, Spain

 Teresa Vegas-Vilarrúbia obtained her PhD at the Venezuelan Institute of Scientific Research (1989).
 She worked as Consultant assessing environmental impacts of the Venezuelan oil industry, and as Environmental Researcher and Education Manager of the National Parks System of Venezuela.
 Since 2002 she has served as faculty member at the University of Barcelona (Spain).
 Her main research lines are: Biotic responses to rapid climate changes, high-resolution Paleolimnology since the Lateglacial, long-term variations of lake hypoxia/anoxia and effects of global change on aquatic ecosystems.
 She teaches courses on Epicontinental Waters, Biogeochemistry and Paleoecology at the master level.

-Aggregate Professor, Department of Evolutive Biology, Ecology and Environmental Sciences, University of Barcelona, Spain
+Associate Professor, Department of Evolutionary Biology, Ecology and Environmental Sciences, University of Barcelona – Barcelona, Spain

 Otto Huber, born Germany, 24.11.1944, resident in Merano (Italy).
 MSc in Biological Sciences, University of Rome (Italy) in 1971; Ph.D in Plant Ecology, University of Innsbruck (Austria) in 1976.
 Lived and worked in Venezuela 1973–2002, and part-time 2003–2010.
 Main research activities: plant ecology in savanna ecosystems of the Central Venezuelan Llanos; phenology of montane cloud forests of northern Venezuela; flora and vegetation of 56 different tepui summits of Pantepui, Venezuelan Guayana Shield.
 Professor for Plant Ecology at Universidad Simón Bolívar, Caracas (1999–2002); Director of Research (1994–98) and Research Associate (2002–10) of the Botanical Institute in Caracas.

-Scientific Advisor to the President of Fundacion Instituto Botanico de Venezuela, Caracas
+Scientific Advisor to the President of Fundación Instituto Botánico de Venezuela – Caracas, Venezuela

 Celsa Señaris received her Ph.D. degree from the University of Santiago de Compostela in 2001.
 From 1991-2003 she was the Curator of the Herpetology collection of the La Salle Natural History Museum in Caracas, and she served as Director until 2012.
 Currently she is a Researcher in the Ecology and Genetics Laboratory at Instituto Venezolano de Investigaciones Científicas.
 Her research focuses on the Guianan herpetofauna, studying the systematic and biogeography of the amphibians and reptiles in that region.
 Also, she has been a Professor in the Universidad Central de Venezuela.
 She is the Venezuelan Chair of the Amphibian Specialist Group-IUCN.

-Researcher, Ecology and Genetics Laboratory, Instituto Venezolano de Investigaciones Cientificas, Venezuela
+Associate Researcher, Ecology and Population Genetics Laboratory, Instituto Venezolano de Investigaciones Científicas – Altos de Pipe, Venezuela